Doghouse-Mike/my-notes/content/Mostly How I Built This Site.md

 ### Theming

 Themes were easy enough to setup using [quartz-themes](https://github.com/saberzero1/quartz-themes).
-There is a pile of options to choose from, with a [handy gallery](https://github.com/saberzero1/quartz-themes?tab=readme-ov-file#supported-themes).
+There is a pile of options to choose from, with a [[https://github.com/saberzero1/quartz-themes?tab=readme-ov-file#supported-themes]].
 When I initially set one up it was a bit more of a faff to do, but now just involves adding a couple of lines to the `deploy.yml` file. *Almost* guaranteed not to break anythin, currently using [Nord](https://github.com/nordtheme/nord)

 ### Setting up Comments via Giscus